Althealam/Generative-Retrieval-for-Multi-Destination-Trips-via-RQ-VAE/README.md

 ### 2026/4/11
 * Update feature engineering
 * Add a multi-step training, which means that we can train A-B-C with A-B and A-B-C, so it will have more training data
-* Embedding model performance is 0.45
+* Embedding model performance is 0.45, and rqvae with transformer performance is 0.3